summer-cook/internship/README.md

  [✅] repo, [✅] write:packages, [✅] write:discussion

-- Copy and paste your personal access token somewhere safe
+- Copy and paste your personal access token somewhere safe you will use this later when you push up code

+## Generate SSH key

+- Run the following commands in your console

 ``` console
  $ cd ~/Desktop